blob42/hugobot/README.md

 ## Hugo export

 - Data is automatically exported to the configured Hugo website path.
-- It can export `markdown` files or `json/toml` data files
+- It can export `markdown` files or `json/toml` data files.
-- All fields in the exported files can be customized
+- All fields in the exported files can be customized.
 - You can define custom output formats by using the `FormatHandler` interface.
-- You can register custom filters and post processing on exports to avoid changing the raw data stored in the db.
+- You can register custom filters and post processing on exported posts to avoid changing the raw data stored in the db.
-- You can force export of content through the CLI
+- You can force data export using the CLI.

 ## API